autowarefoundation/autoware/docs/en/installation_with_drivepx2.md

-# Build and Install Procedure for Nvidia DrivePX2
+# Build and install procedure for Nvidia DrivePX2
-## Prerequisites
+## Prerequires
  - Login with user nvidia
  - Internet connectivity

 ## Caution
  - Install a new DRM related file.
-Please backup your PX2.
+Plsease backup your PX2.

 ## Procedures
  Launch terminal software and execute the following steps.

-### DRM Library Installation
+### DRM Library installation
- PX2 has libDRM installed at the time of setup, but NVIDIA customized these libraries and an error occurs for Autoware.
+ PX2 has libDRM installed at the time of setup, but NVIDIA customized these libraries and an error occurs for autoware.
  So, you need to install common drm libraries.